DeadNews/firebirdsql-run/README.md

 FIREBIRD_KEY=
 ```

-The `FIREBIRD_KEY` environment variable can be overridden with the optional function argument `passwd`.
+The `FIREBIRD_KEY` environment variable can be overridden with the function argument `passwd`.